crypticorn-ai/api-client-python/README.md

 disable_logging()
 ```

-**Note on Sync Client**: The `SyncApiClient` uses per-operation sessions (creates and closes a session for each API call) to ensure reliable synchronous behavior.
+**Note on Sync Client**: The `SyncClient` uses per-operation sessions (creates and closes a session for each API call) to ensure reliable synchronous behavior.
 Custom sessions are accepted but not used.
 This approach prevents event loop conflicts at the cost of slightly higher overhead per operation.